 This condition, which is caused when a blood vessel in the liver that is supposed to close soon after birth stays open, is sometimes found in Deerhound puppies.
-Many breeders test their litters before the pups go to their new homes (testing is recommended by the SDCA Health & Genetics Committee).
+Breeders should test their litters before the pups go to their new homes (this test is included in the SDCA Health & Genetics Code of Ethics Guidelines for Health Testing).
 Surgery is possible in some cases to correct the problem, including a promising new, non-invasive procedure currently being done at UC Davis.

 The University of Tennessee has been at the forefront of research into the causes and treatment of liver shunts.
 Their web page is a great resource for information on this condition: